Expect exotic themes, delectable brunch dishes and destination-inspired cocktails

 African Soul Surfer Backpackers

-Claimed to be the closest backpackers to the beach in Cape Town, this double-storey lodging gazes out over Muizenberg’s main stretch of coastline and boasts views from almost every room of not just the crashing waves but the suburb’s iconic colourful bathing huts too.
-As the location is prime for surfing, the vibrant hostel integrates wave riding culture into its look and feel and also offers surf lessons and hires out boards and wetsuits.
-Those who aren’t so keen to get wet, though, can spend their time hiking or walking in the area, take a yoga class in the backpackers’ on-site studio, visit nearby sightseeing attractions (like Cape Point and Boulders Beach) or simply relax in African Soul Surfer’s lounge, games room or bar or on the expansive balcony.
-The room selection caters to a wide variety of people and includes four- and six-bed dorms for those on a budget, double quarters for couples and even family chambers for big groups.
-Ultimately, it’s a great base for travellers who don’t want to be too far from the CBD (it’s just 25 minutes away) but who still prefer the beach to the busyness of a city centre.
+Claimed to be the closest backpackers to the beach in Cape Town, this double-storey lodging gazes over Muizenberg’s main stretch of coastline.
+Beautiful views can be seen from almost every room, including both the crashing waves, as well as the suburb’s iconic colourful bathing huts too.
+As the location is prime for surfing, the vibrant hostel integrates wave riding culture into its look and feel, while offering surf lessons for newbies and the hiring out of boards and wetsuits.
+Those who aren’t keen on getting wet can spend their time hiking or walking the area, taking a yoga class in the backpackers’ on-site studio, visit nearby sightseeing attractions (like Cape Point and Boulders Beach) or simply relax in African Soul Surfer’s extensive chill-areas.
+The room selection caters to a wide variety of people and includes four- and six-bed dorms for those on a budget (only R190pp), double quarters for couples and even family chambers for big groups.
+See their rates here.
+Ultimately, it’s a great base for travellers who don’t want to be too far from the CBD (it’s just 25 minutes away) but who still prefer the beach to the hustle and bustle of the city centre.

 Surfer’s Circle | Muizenberg | Cape Town | +27 (0) 21 788 1771